bonitasoft/bonita-continuous-delivery-doc/md/aws_sso.md

 In this step we will provide you an example using G Suite from Google.

 First, set up a Single Sign-On to AWS using G Suite as described in [AWS website](https://aws.amazon.com/es/blogs/security/how-to-set-up-federated-single-sign-on-to-aws-using-google-apps/).
+In this previous documentation you have seen how to create an IAM role in your AWS account.
+It implies that for BCD usage you should have created the corresponding role with proper rights.
+To do so you just have to follow the [How to configure Amazon Web Services (AWS) for BCD](aws_prerequisites.md) and in `AWS Setup for BCD` section replace the point 5 `Create an IAM Group` by a [creation of the corresponding role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-idp.html) attached to the IAM Policies created previously.

 The BCD Controller already embeds [aws-google-auth](https://github.com/cevoaustralia/aws-google-auth) to manage the authentication.